ayishays83/JuST-NoTE/README.md

 # Note-App
 The "JuST NoTE "Web Application is built using Python-Django as the backend framework and utilizes CSS, HTML, and JavaScript for the frontend.
 This application allows users to create, view, and delete notes securely.
-# JuST-NoTE

-The "JuST NoTE "Web Application is built using Python-Django as the backend framework and utilizes CSS, HTML, and JavaScript for the frontend.
-This application allows users to create, view, and delete notes securely.

-# README File for Secure Web Application
+# README File for Note Application

 This document provides information on how to create, view, and delete notes using Python-Django, CSS, HTML, and JavaScript.